nic-h/mammothnetwork/docs/TECH_SPEC.md

 ## Notes & Decisions
 - “Real-time” phrasing clarified to “interactive (cached)”; no websockets/streaming today.
-- Render port: server defaults to 3000; render.yaml should match.
-(If you need 3001, we will change the server.)
+- Render port: server can run on 3000 or 3001; set `PORT` in env.
+Render config should match.
 - Presets beyond the current six (Hubs, Discovery, Activity timeline, etc.) are planned — not implemented yet.

 ## API Surface